andyogah/data_science_capstone_project_1/README.md

 #### Statistical Questions and/or Goals ###

 * To what accuracy can we predict the group name (gname) of terrorist attackers in the USA?
-* Are attacks in the US inbreed or originating from other countries?
+* Are attacks in the US by US citizens or foreign nationals?
 * Can we compare predicition accuracy based on number of classes in a target variable?

 Things of notes here are: